psu-epl/psu-epl.github.com/LPKF.md

 So, [[read this first|is-the-lpkf-right-for-you]].

-#  LPKF S63 Circuit Board Plotter
+# Using the LPKF S63 Circuit Board Plotter

 Steps to produce a PCB:
 * Login to controller PC